-Dr. Koppel received an M.D. and a Ph.D. in neuroscience from the University of Pennsylvania School of Medicine.
-He also received an M.B.A. from the Wharton School at the University of Pennsylvania, where he was a Palmer Scholar.
-He graduated magna cum laude from Harvard University with an A.B. and A.M. in history and science.
+Dr. Koppel received an M.D. and Ph.D. in Neuroscience from the University of Pennsylvania School of Medicine.
+He also received an M.B.A. from The Wharton School at the University of Pennsylvania, where he was a Palmer Scholar.
+He graduated magna cum laude from Harvard University with an A.B. and A.M. in History and Science.

-Marc Kozin is a professional board member, having served on more than a dozen boards in a variety of roles and on all committees.
-Previously, Mr. Kozin was a career strategy consultant, having served as president of L.E.K.
+Marc Kozin joined the Dicerna board of directors in 2019.
+Previously, Mr. Kozin was a Career Strategy Consultant, having served as President of L.E.K.
 Consulting’s North American practice from 1997 to 2012.

 Mr. Kozin began his career at L.E.K. in 1987 by helping to establish the firm’s Boston office.
 He has over 30 years of experience in corporate and business unit strategy consulting, merger and acquisition advisory services, and value management both domestically and internationally.
 He also led the development of L.E.K.’s industry-leading life science strategic planning practice.

-Mr. Kozin is lead director of UFP Technologies, where he has served as a director since 2006.
-In January 2013, he joined the strategy advisory board of HealthCare Royalty Partners, where he is vice chairman.
+Mr. Kozin is Lead Director of UFP Technologies, where he has served as a Director since 2006.
+In January 2013, he joined the strategy advisory board of HealthCare Royalty Partners, where he is Vice Chairman.
+He also serves as Chairman of the Board of VBL Therapeutics.
 On the non-profit side, he serves on the board of The Greenlight Fund.